enviodev/rpc-benchmarking-script/README.md

 # Furtherwork

-- Add additional data to the raw data & summaries such as the number of iterations, the system run on and possibly the internet speed etc
+- Add additional data to the raw data & summaries such as the number of iterations, the system run on and possibly the internet speed etc (metadata)
-- Account for failed requests forming a bias
-- Add metadata to raw data & summary files